 See, Jane had this great job at the newspaper.
 Well… it was a great job, but then you know how it goes with every job; it starts to be not so great.
 Or maybe it was never great, but Jane was just too green to know the difference.

 Sorry, I’m getting a little ahead, here.
 What you really want to know, is how Jane met Chelle…

 Meet Jane and the whole cast of characters in Jane’s World in this special preview edition of Paige Braddock’s beloved series.

+When Cat’s phone rings in her Boston apartment at 5 am, she knows who it is even before she wakes up.
+The only person crazy enough to call her at that hour is her hyperactive best friend, Duck.
 Duck’s just gotten an urgent, cryptic call from her problem-child younger brother, Luke.
 He’s in jail in New Mexico and she’s got to get down there to bail him out.
 More importantly, she’s got to talk some sense into him before he throws his life away.

 Created and edited by Robert Kirby, Three is an all-color queer comics anthology series featuring 3 new stories by 3 different creators or groups of creators per issue.
 This second “all-duos” issue features comic collaborations by Britain’s Sina Evil and Jon Macy, author of the Lambda Award-nominated Teleny and Camille; alt-comics vets Jennifer Camper teamed with cover artist Michael Fahy; and “Go-Go Girl” creator Craig Bostick with the author of Rainy Day Recess, David Kelly.